-- 1.2 The published admission number is inclusive of students with a Statement of Special Educational Needs or Education, Health and Care (EHC) Plan that are admitted to the School pursuant to the School being named in their Statement or EHC Plan.
-Children will a full Statement of Special Educational Needs (SEN) or Education, Health and Care Plan (EHC) are dealt with under a separate process by the Special Educational Needs team. - 1.3 Children directed via the Fair Access Protocol will take precedence over any child already on the school waiting list and this includes admitting children over the published admission number.
+- 1.2 The published admission number is inclusive of students with an Education, Health and Care Plan (EHC) that are admitted to the School pursuant to the School being named in their EHC Plan.
+Children will an Education, Health and Care Plan (EHC) are dealt with under a separate process by the Special Educational Needs team.
+Appeals for children with an Education, Health and Care Plan are dealt with by a SEN Tribunal. - 1.3 Children directed via the Fair Access Protocol will take precedence over any child already on the school waiting list and this includes admitting children over the published admission number.